glener10/authentication/documentation/nextFeatures.md

 CI/CD securely (_snyk_, _app.codacy_)

 E-mail verification
-Password Recovery: use a unique token sended to email 2FA
+Update change password to receive a unique code sended for email Update change email to receive a unique code sended for email Password Recovery: use a unique token sended to email

+2FA
 Login with google
 How to monitor and have observability
 Security tests
 Load Tests